ConnorFriday-code/Pharos-Computers/README.md

 Services carousel:

 -Have each carousel caption have a link/button that opens up its corresponding info in the services extended section

-Contact address:

--Add padding to remove the slight crowding of the words

--Add a border to help define its shape

-Contact form:

--On large screen extend the width of the form

 <h2>Technology used</h2>